nvdla/doc/doc/glossary.rst

     CSB
        Configuration Space Bus.
 (See :ref:`external_interfaces`.)

-    DBB
-       Data Back Bone -- the path that NVDLA uses to perform DMA to system memory, such as the DRAM interface.

     DBBIF
        The NVDLA interface to the DBB.
 (See :ref:`external_interfaces`.)

     IRQ
        Interrupt request.
 (See :ref:`external_interfaces`.)

-    NVDLA
-       NVIDIA Deep Learning Accelerator.

     SRAMIF
        The NVDLA interface to an optional high-performance SRAM subsystem.